What's the Curriculum of an Accounting Technology Associate Degree?

 An associate's degree in accounting technology helps students enter the accounting profession.
 You can expect to study introductory through intermediate accounting topics, as well as learn about the field of business as a whole.
 Read on to find out more about what the curriculum of this program includes.
 Schools offering Accounting Information Systems degrees can also be found in these popular choices.

 Accounting technology is a field of study that prepares students to enter the profession of accounting.
 Students in an associate degree program acquire the knowledge and skills required to handle accounting tasks, including payroll, accounts receivable or payable, purchasing and tax issues.
-There's also a focus on using computer applications for accounting tasks, such as Microsoft Excel, Peachtree and QuickBooks.
+There's also a focus on using computer applications for accounting tasks.

 Typically, an associate's degree program takes a minimum of two years to complete.
 Depending on the program, students may be able to complete some or all of their courses from home or on their own schedule.
 Upon graduation, students are qualified for most entry-level accounting positions in various industries, such as retail, manufacturing, government and other service sectors.